 The pilot YAE Camp was run by two volunteer non-profits.
 Now that we have proof of concept, we plan to apply for more grant support.
 If you would like to volunteer to help us make this happen again, please email us at firstname.lastname@example.org.
 We need help with finding funding, writing grant proposals, securing donations, business sponsorships, and with camp logistics.

-The cost of the 5-day summer camp is $300 per student.
+The cost of the 10-day summer camp is $300 per student.
 This fee pays for instructor stipends, guest speakers, dance and painting supplies, and refreshments for the week and wrap party.
-Several business-sponsored, needs-based scholarship spaces will be available to those in need.
+Each year, we aim to raise money from local businesses and community members who can donate to this cause, so we can offer needs-based scholarship spaces.
+Our goal is to make the camp available everyone, including under-served and diverse youth from all around Portland.
+Please consider donating to this important program.

 One of YAE!
 Camp’s main goals will always be providing affordable access to quality arts training.
 In its first year, we awarded seven 100% scholarships, one 75% scholarship, and one 50% scholarship.
 YAE Camp 2018 was partially funded by a seed grant from the Open Meadows Foundation.
 In addition to sponsoring 3 schalorship spots, Killian Pacific provided the use of vacant space in Clay Creative for the camp.
 Ike's Tug & Supply (@kobrapaint_ikestugandsupply) donated all of the spray paint.